 Between 2016 and 2018, I was involved in the preparation of a funding bid for a 36-month international research project that aimed to investigate aspects of the psychology of foreign language teachers.
-Following a successful application, the project, entitled The Psychological Capital of Foreign Language Teachers, is supported by the Austrian Science Fund with funding of 389,684.34 Euros
+Following a successful application, the project, entitled The Psychological Capital of Foreign Language Teachers, is now supported by the Austrian Science Fund with funding to the amount of 389,684.34 Euros.

-This project builds on what we defined as Teachers’ Psychological Capital (TPC).
-Our model of TPC brought together positive psychology constructs like hope, efficacy, resilience and optimism, positive emotion, engagement, relationships, meaning and accomplisments, and the idea of affordances from ecological psychology.
-The aim of the project was to establish the ecological validity of TPC and understand how it develops in different contexts (Austria and the UK) for teachers at different career phases teaching different foreign languages.
+This project builds on the construct of Teachers’ Psychological Capital (TPC).
+Our model of TPC brings together the positive psychology and ecological psychology perspectives, by adding the notion of affordances to to the positive psychology array of constructs (e.g., hope, efficacy, resilience, optimism, positive emotion, engagement, relationships, meaning and accomplishments).
+The project aims to establish the ecological validity of TPC and to understand how TPC develops in different contexts (Austria and the UK) for teachers at different career phases teaching different foreign languages.

 To do this, we proposed a three-stage, mixed-method study that aimed to answer the following questions:

 - To what extent does the TPC model describe the psychological capital of foreign language teachers at different stages of their careers?